Everything You Need to Know About Folic Acid

 - Whole grains

-- Fresh fruits and fruit juices
+- Fresh fruits (strawberries, citrus, kiwis and melon)

 Still have questions about folic acid?
 Get in touch.
 We can help answer any questions you have.